7 Things That You Must Discuss In Every Performance Review

 It’s important to be prepared ahead of time, but it is equally important to bring up the right things during the performance discussions.

-These discussions can result in strategic planning of workplace goals and objectives and help you with setting OKRs for your team easily.
-Moreover, asking the right things will help you locate bottlenecks in the process and may even lead to subtle things that can increase team’s productivity.
+These discussions can result in strategic planning of workplace goals and objectives and help you set OKRs for your team easily.
+Moreover, asking the right things will help you locate bottlenecks in the process and may even lead to subtle things that can increase the team’s productivity.

 This article will provide you with 7 things to bring up during performance reviews to get the most out of the discussions.